24th International Conference on Sustainable Development 2026

 Laurentian University, Canada.

-Dr. Henri Pallard is the Director of the International Centre for Interdisciplinary Research in Law and Professor emeritus in the
+Dr. Henri Pallard is the Director of the International Centre for Interdisciplinary Research in Law and Professor emeritus in

-interpretation and implementation of human rights, the rule of law and democracy in North Africa.
+underlying the interpretation and implementation of human rights, the rule of law and democracy in North Africa.

 From 2010 to 2016, he was the Associate Director, Poverty, Homelessness and Migration, at Laurentian University, which